What’s The Best Brush To Clean Leather Car Seats?

 This brush is made with natural horse hair bristles.
 Horse hair is known for its softness, durability, and its excellent cleaning properties.

-This brush is stiff enough to clean away any dirt, but it’s still very gentle for your leather seats.
+This brush is stiff enough to clean away any dirt, but it’s still very gentle, not to damage or crack leather car seats.

 Also, you’re not limited to using this brush on leather only.
 You can use it on upholstery, rubber, and vinyl too.